 Another example is the current trend among mainstream chocolate manufactures to adopt these logos.
 Cadbury’s Dairy Milk bars (but only those bars) are now Fair Trade certified.
 Mars Bars (those sold in England and Ireland) and most recently, Hershey’s, are committing to source their chocolate through Fair Trade cocoa certifying organizations.
 To escape the heat on this issue, many mainstream companies are now agreeing to certify an item or two, or are agreeing to a slow plan of transition to “better” beans.
 Sometimes they develop or purchase a fair trade sub-brand.
 Green & Black, for example, is owned by Cadbury, which in turn is owned by Kraft.
 Are these steps victory… or do they raise suspicions as to what, exactly, these very calculating companies are committing themselves to?
 How stringent are the requirements if mainstream chocolate manufacturers are seamlessly adopting these logos for parts of their production chain?
 Logos can sometimes be misleading.

 What you end up choosing to do about the chocolate you eat—what details of mission statement, what levels of scrutiny of policy, etc. go into your cocoa—is up to you.
-Whatever you choose, thank you for taking the time to inform yourself about one of your favorite treats instead of enjoying it mindlessly.
+The Ethical Chocolate Companies List at SlaveFreeChocolate.com is a great place to start but, whatever you choose, thank you for taking the time to inform yourself about one of your favorite treats instead of enjoying it mindlessly.
 I hope that someday our world will no longer be one in which children on one side of the globe are forced to endure a terrible existence to ensure that children on the other side of the world have something sweet and cheap to snack on.

 More about chocolate: